YekAz/CloudUploader-Tool/README.md

 Follow the steps bellow to install and configure the CloudUploader CLI Tool;

 + Ensure you have the latest version of Git installed on your terminal.
-To check your version of Git, run the coomand 'git version' or 'git --version' or 'git -v' to check.
+To check your version of Git, run the coomand `git version` or `git --version` or `git -v` to check.

    If git is not installed on your machine, run the commands below to install Git;